 The Advanced Physics Laboratory currently offers ~25 possible experiments.
 You will choose and perform 4 experiments each semester.
 New students will begin with the Radioactivity experiment, which provides experience with analyzing statistical data, and performing error analysis.
-Your choice of the remaining experiments gives you the opportunity to develop a specific focus, for example the physics of materials (Hall effect, superconductivity, electron microscope), atomic spectra (spectroscopy, saturated absorption, optical pumping), particle physics (gamma ray spectroscopy, muon lifetime, positron annihilation).
-Your overall Advanced Lab experimental program, to be designed in consultation with the instructors, must include at least one experiment from each of the categories listed in Section C. Some suggested programs are given in Appendix 1.
-You will need to propose a program of experiments, in writing, not later than September 28, 2009.
+Your choice of the remaining experiments gives you the opportunity to develop a specific focus, for example the physics of materials (Hall effect, superconductivity, electron diffraction), atomic spectra (spectroscopy, saturated absorption, optical pumping), particle physics (gamma-ray spectroscopy, muon lifetime, positron annihilation).
+Your overall Advanced Lab experimental program, is designed in consultation with the instructors.
+You will need to propose a program of experiments, in writing, not later than September 20, 2015.

-- 1) We strongly recommend that you work in partnerships, but each person must maintain their own notebook and must submit their own oral and written reports. - 2) You must keep a laboratory notebook, which will be examined at regular intervals.
-Some discussion of what goes into a good notebook is given in Appendix 2. - 3) You are required to write a written report (~ 6 pages) describing each of the four experiments you complete this semester.
-The first of these reports will be submitted to the instructor for special consideration.
-After review, it will be discussed with you with specific suggestions for improvements after which you will be asked to rewrite it and submit it for a final grade.
-At the end of the semester, you will be asked to give an oral presentation with a poster display to the entire class based on one of the experiments that you found particularly interesting.
+- 1) We strongly recommend that you work in partnerships, but each person must maintain their own notebook and must submit their own oral and written reports.
+Some discussion of what goes into a good notebook is given in Appendix 2. - 2) One problem that plagues most research is isolating critical issues from the complexity of the overall experimental environment.
+We request that every student send your faculty instructor a brief E-mail report within 24 hours of the end of each lab class summarizing your progress and/or problems.
+The aim of this requirement is several-fold: (a) it makes you step back for a few minutes to put your work in a larger perspective; (b) it gives you some practice in efficient communication of technical issues; and (c) it provides an opportunity for the instructor to make suggestions to overcome any serious problems you're experiencing.
+Even though the experimental work is generally done by pairs of people, a separate report is required from each of you.
+Failure to submit such reports in a timely fashion (24 hours) will be reflected in the class participation score that is used to evaluate your final course grade. - 3) You are required to write a written report (6 pages max) describing each of the four experiments you complete this semester.
+The first of these reports will be submitted to the instructor for initial review.
+After review, it will be discussed with you with specific suggestions for improvements after which you will be asked to revise it and submit it for a final grade.
 Each lab report is due according to the schedule given in Table I below.
-Late papers will be penalized at the rate of one letter grade per week.
+Late papers will be penalized at the rate of 1/10 grade per week.
 To keep track of your progress, we request that you sign in at every class meeting and indicate the experiment that you are currently working on.
+A final course grade of C- or better satisfies the Upper Level Writing Requirement mandated for all LS&A undergraduates.